GIGCymru/product-briefs/doc/integration-hub.md

 * High-demand, transferable skills and cloud-native development.
 * Investment in our team's professional growth and future career opportunities.
+* Faster and more consistent development and deployment of new integrations, supported by comprehensive automation.
+* Greater agility and flexibility in building and adapting integration solutions to meet evolving needs.
+* Improved patient outcomes and timely, data-driven decisions through reliable access to accurate clinical information.
+* Enhanced system reliability, resilience, and scalability through a modern, cloud-native architecture.
+* Centralised visibility and easier troubleshooting of integration health via comprehensive observability dashboards.
+* Stronger assurance of data security, quality, and compliance for sensitive patient information.

 ## Strategic Alignment

 This product is a foundational component for delivering the [DHCW Organisational Strategy 2024-2030](https://dhcw.nhs.wales/about-us/key-documents/strategies/organisational-strategy-2024-2030/), directly enabling several key missions and principles:

 * **Mission 1**: Provide a platform for enabling digital transformation.
 The Integration Hub is the core engine for this mission.
 It directly facilitates the move to a